-Haemophilia A and von Willebrand disease (VWD) are the most common bleeding disorders in man.
-Diagnosis relies on the measurement of factor VIII (FVIII) and von Willebrand factor (VWF), respectively, in blood plasma.
+The diagnosis of von Willebrand disease (VWD), one of the most common bleeding disorders, relies on the measurement of von Willebrand factor (VWF) in blood plasma.

 Inhibitory antibodies to FVIII develop in around 30% of Haemophilia A sufferers as a result of exposure to infusions of FVIII concentrates: